jpreston-alt/Portfolio/README.md

 # Portfolio
 ## About
 I built this site to be a place where I could showcase my web development portfolio.
-I wanted a place where I could direct someone to find out a little more about me, see examples of my work, get access to my resume, LinkedIn profile, GitHub profile, and email address.
+I wanted a place where I could direct someone to find out a little more about me, see examples of my work, get access to my resume, LinkedIn profile, GitHub profile, and contact information.
 I wanted the user to be able to view my recent projects and access the deployed site and GitHub repo for those projects.

 I used the CSS Framework Bulma to style my page, and wanted to keep the design clean and simple.
 I decided to generate the project cards using JavaScript so that I can more easily edit, add, and delete cards in the future.